-Polymer clay is an easy medium to work with because it offers instant gratification in the creation of a permanently sculpted item.
+Polymer clay is an easy medium to work with for our Ramadan crafts project because it offers instant gratification in the creation of a permanently sculpted item.

 My middle daughter has been having a lot of fun with it lately and tried her hand at making a mosque cake.